McDonaldisation: George Ritzer (1993) argues that the fast food restaurant is the ultimate model of rationalisation

-MeshWORK: Don Beck’s (1998) terminology for the application of Spiral Dynamics at an organisational or cultural level.
+MeshWORK: Don Beck’s (1998) terminology for the application of the Graves Model at an organisational or cultural level.

 Meta-Mirror: a conflict resolution exercise developed by Robert Dilts, using the 4 Perceptual Positions.

-Meta-Model: the Meta-Model is a complex analysis of linguistic structures developed by NLP founders Richard Bandler & John Grinder (1975), based upon the 3 key filters identified in Noam Chomsky’s classic 1957work – ie: we delete information, we distort information and we generalise from it.
+Meta-Model: a complex analysis of linguistic structures developed by NLP founders Richard Bandler & John Grinder (1975), based upon the 3 key filters identified in Noam Chomsky’s classic 1957 work – ie: we delete information, we distort information and we generalise from it.
 To meta-model someone is to break apart that person’s linguistic patterns and enable exploration of issues at a far deeper level.

 Meta-Programme: an NLP concept, meta-programmes are observable distinctions in mental processing styles, usually measured between two opposites – eg: Big Picture/Little Detail, Self-Referenced/Others-Referenced.

 Some meta-programmes – eg: Introvert/Extravert – appear to be grounded in temperament – but most can be related to the operational structure of a person’s vMEME Stack.
 For example: how important Little Detail is may depend on how strong the BLUE vMEME is in the vMEME Stack; how Others-Referenced someone is can be linked to the strength of the GREEN vMEME or possibly a PURPLE/GREEN vMEME harmonic.

-Meta-State: this NLP concept, developed by L Michael Hall, is closely related to schema theory in Cognitive Psychology.
-It is concerned with how we interpret events, then how we interpret the result of that interpretation, then how we interpret the interpretation of the interpretation, then how we interpret the interpretation of the interpretation of the interpretation, etc – creating multiple layers of interpretation. with every additional layer that much more removed from the original sensory information.
+Meta-State: this NLP concept, developed by L Michael Hall (1995), is closely related to the concept of schemas in Cognitive Psychology.
+It is concerned with how we interpret events, then how we interpret the result of that interpretation, then how we interpret the interpretation of the interpretation, then how we interpret the interpretation of the interpretation of the interpretation, etc, etc – creating multiple layers of interpretation. with every additional layer that much more removed from the original sensory information.
 Each layer beyond the initial primary interpretation-less state is a meta-state.
-So a meta-state can be defined as ‘the mental state arrived at through the application of meaning’ .
+So a meta-state can be defined as ‘the mental state arrived at through the application of meaning’.

-The Cognitive Triad can be linked to meta-stating to show how vMEMES influence the formation of belief structures at every level.
+The Cognitive Triad can be linked to meta-stating to propose how vMEMES influence the formation of belief structures at every level of interpretation.

 Micro-Environment: a small or relatively small habitat, usually distinctly specialised and effectively isolated.